praveenshrivas/Redhat-Linux-Course/README.md

 **Welcome to the Redhat Linux course**

 This Course is designed for the absoulute Begineer.

-You will be having good understanding of Redhat Linux.
+At the end of this course you will be having good understanding of Redhat Linux.

+This Course is divided into Different chapters and each chapter is focusing of separate module.